Special events to look forward to

 You can often find CI doing outreach and partner events and vice versa.
 Some groups even use CI as a host for some of their own programs.

-Soar will be using CI's grounds and trails on May 4th and 1th.
+Soar will be using CI's grounds and trails on May 3rd and 17th. and November 1st and 15th.
 Walks start at 8am at the Visitor Center and are free to all.
 Participants should wear comfortable walking shoes and may bring identification books and binoculars.
 Free.

 Check their Calendar of Events to find the location for specific dates, or email them at: info@natureandcultureinstitute.org.